Tight Bounds for Randomized Load Balancing on Arbitrary Network Topologies: The Matching Model

-Following previous works \cite{MGS98,RSW98}, we adopt the view that the continuous case ($\tau_{\cont}(K,\epsilon)$) is well-understood and our goal is to analyze the discrete case.
-For the balancing circuit model, there is indeed a natural bound on $\tau_{\cont}(K,\epsilon)$ depending on the spectral gap of $\M$.
+Following previous works \cite{MGS98,RSW98}, we adopt the view that the continuous case ($\tau_{\cont}(K,\epsilon)$) is well-understood, and our goal is to analyze the discrete case.
+For the balancing circuit model, there is indeed a natural bound on $\tau_{\cont}(K,\epsilon)$ depending on $\lambda(\M)$.
+Recall that if $\M$ is not symmetric, then $\lambda(\M)$ is defined in terms of $\tilde{\M}$.